-You don’t usually get some gimmicky records from Kendrick, but this song gives you just that and I love it!
+You don’t usually get some gimmicky records from Kendrick, but this song gives off that feel, and I love it!
 Lyrically, he is still kicking ass and taking names, but he’s doing it in a way where I can still nod my head.

 I feel like this song was very fun for Kendrick to make, as it gave him a chance to channel this kill-a-rapper sound that I think he enjoys a lot.
-You can tell that him and his homies were jumping around in the studio while Kendrick was making this song, gassing him up more and more throughout.
+You can tell that him and his homies were jumping around in the studio while he was making it, gassing him up more and more throughout.

-I am amazed how a 5’4 rapper can punk so effectively.
+I am amazed at how a 5’4 rapper can punk people so effectively.

 ‘Element’ is a very dynamic song by Kendrick, as it combines some R&B elements with ‘flashy-rapper’ ones.

-Kendrick absolutely nails the melody of the chorus, adding catchy ass lyrics in-between.
+Kendrick absolutely nails the melody on the chorus, adding catchy ass lyrics in-between.

 We all know Kendrick can rap, so when it gets to the rapping part, it is easy for him to slaughter.
-Kendrick is being ignorant as hell on it lyrically though, which seems to be the theme of half of this album.
+However, Kendrick is being ignorant as hell on it lyrically, which seems to be the theme of half of this album.